phanikiranwtc/codelabs/sencha/creating-universal-app-using-extjs6.md

 This CodeLab will introduce you to the Universal App concept introduced in Sencha Ext JS 6 and will walk you through the steps required to create, build, deply, and run an universal application.

 ### What you'll learn?
-1. What is an Universla App?
+1. What is an Universal App?
 2. What Classic and Modern toolkits are?
 3. How to create a starter project using Sencha Cmd?
 4. How to create modern specific views?